 San Antonio Grandparents’ Rights Attorneys

 Grandparents do not have guaranteed legal rights to visit their grandchildren.
 In Texas, the court can grant grandparents visitation rights or full physical custody of a child.
 Even if the grandparents establish a relationship with the child early on, if the child’s parents get a divorce, one set of grandparents could lose their connection to the child.
 In this case, grandparents seek visitation rights for the child.
 Physical custody is generally only an option if the parents are negligent or in some other way unable to properly care for the child.

 As a grandparent, you have a special relationship with your grandchild and deserve to be a part of the child’s life.
 If the child’s parents are trying to keep your grandchild from you, you will need the help of the law to protect your right to be part of your grandchild’s life.
 Grandparents’ rights cases are complicated and highly emotional, meaning you need an attorney who is familiar with these types of cases on your side.
-At Higdon, Hardy & Zuflacht, our experienced San Antonio grandparents’ rights attorneys will do everything we can to help you and your family get the outcome you deserve.
+At Higdon, Hardy & Zuflacht, L.L.P., our experienced San Antonio grandparents’ rights attorneys will do everything we can to help you and your family get the outcome you deserve.

 Factors in Grandparents’ Rights Cases